-Released from confinement on the promise of good behaviour he carried on much as before and strings continued to be pulled to extricate him from one difficulty or another but he overstepped the mark when on 29 May 1606, in a fight over a woman he killed a local street thug, Ranuccio Tomassoni.
+Released from confinement on the promise of good behaviour he carried on much as before and strings continued to be pulled to extricate him from one difficulty or another, but he overstepped the mark when on 29 May 1606, in a fight over a woman he killed a local street thug, Ranuccio Tomassoni.
 Now wanted for murder and with a warrant issued for his arrest he became subject to a Banda Capitale which permitted any citizen of the Papal States to kill him and deliver his head to receive the reward that had been posted.
 But it wasn't just the law he now had to fear but the Tomassoni Clan who sought a death for a death.

-There was now little his friends could do for him and he fled Rome for Naples where his connection to the powerful Colonna family (his father had previously worked for them) would at least protect him from prosecution but hey could do little to protect him from harm in a city crawling with cutthroats and assassins for hire.
+There were now little his friends could do for him and he fled Rome for Naples where his connection to the powerful Colonna family (his father had previously worked for them) would at least protect him from prosecution but hey could do little to protect him from harm in a city crawling with cutthroats and assassins for hire.

 Naples was delighted to have procured Rome’s most celebrated artist and the commissions rolled in but despite producing some of his best work Caravaggio was scared and feared for his life, and with good reason.
 He chose not to remain long and after six months in Naples he left for Malta perhaps believing that the sea would provide greater security.

-Still the famous artist he was once again feted even being initiated into the Knights of Malta but his newly elevated status did little to improve his character and arrested for assaulting another knight he was briefly imprisoned before engineering his own escape and taking ship for Sicily.
+Still the famous artist he was once again feted even being initiated into the Knights of Malta, but his newly elevated status did little to improve his character and arrested for assaulting another knight he was briefly imprisoned before engineering his own escape and taking ship for Sicily.

 His reputation as both a celebrated artist and a madman went before him but the Sicilians were willing to embrace the former while turning a blind eye to the latter and for a time he was free to work and did so furiously his paintings becoming ever darker in both theme and brushstroke, as if he were a man on borrowed time - he slept fully clothed, his sword at his side or beneath his pillow, for in offending the Knights of Malta and evading justice yet again he had made another dangerous enemy.

 In October 1609, he returned to Naples but not long after his return just as he had feared he was attacked by a gang of assassins in the notorious Cerriglio Tavern and so badly beaten that he was not only facially disfigured but was reported to have been killed.
 Now desperate to return to Rome he contacted influential friends to beg Pope Paul V on his behalf to exonerate him of his crimes.
-He would even be willing to pay recompense to the family of his victim..
+He would even be willing to pay recompense to the family of his victim.